99th Readiness Division

+History

 World War I

 On 23 July 1918, the War Department directed the organization of the 99th Division at Camp Wheeler, Georgia.
 Plans called for the division to include a headquarters, headquarters troop, the 197th Infantry Brigade (393rd and 394th Infantry Regiments and 371st Machine Gun Battalion), 198th Infantry Brigade (395th and 396th Infantry Regiments and 372nd Machine Gun Battalion), 370th Machine Gun Battalion, 174th Field Artillery Brigade (370th-372nd Field Artillery Regiments and 28th Trench Mortar Battery), 324th Engineers, 624th Field Signal Battalion, and 324th Train Headquarters and Military Police (Ammunition, Engineer, Sanitary, and Supply Trains).
 It was intended that the 197th Infantry Brigade would be organized in France from the 54th and 55th Pioneer Infantry Regiments.

 The 28th Trench Mortar Battery was formed at Fort Sheridan, Illinois, in August 1918 and was assigned to the 174th Field Artillery Brigade, but never ended up joining.
 The organization of the division began in October with the appointment of Lieutenant Colonel Paul W. Beck as division chief of staff, but organization never progressed beyond the assignment of the division staff and preliminary preparations for the receipt of Selective Service men.
 After the Armistice of 11 November 1918, the 99th Division was ordered demobilized on 30 November 1918.